Cherreads

-The warehouse wing had been built for goods that no longer arrived.
-The ceiling rose high overhead, narrow light slots cut near the top of the wall let pale bars of morning light fall across the floor, but by afternoon they provided nothing useful.
+The ceiling rose high overhead.
+Narrow light slots cut near the top of the wall let pale bars of morning light fall across the floor, though by afternoon they provided nothing useful.

 Old rope lay coiled against one wall, left where someone had dropped it long ago.
 Iron fittings still lined the beams above, hooks fixed in place but holding nothing now.
 Along the far wall, crates sat stacked in uneven rows.

-"This looks cheerful," she said.
+"This looks cheerful."

 "Shorter route."